babivokalz/bamazon/README.md

 ## Overview:

-In this assignment, a command line interface (CLI) node app was created which closely resembles Amazon Market Place .
-This app will take in orders from customers and adjust stock from the store's inventory.
-Additionally, the app tracks product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+For this assignment, we were to create a node application called "Bamazon" that takes in commands lines from the user.
+This app closely resembles Amazon where it will take in orders from customers and adjust your store's inventory, and tracks product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

-You can find the instructions for this assignment here: homework-instructions.md

-Since this is a basic app, the items in to store are predefined with 10 items.
-The overall goal of this assignment was using node with a sql interface to process data.

 ## Technologies Used:

-- vNode.JS runtime
+- Node.JS runtime
 - MySQL database npm-package
 - Inquirer npm-package
 - CLI-table npm-package